 Charlottesville Live Music Venues

 Along with the Jefferson Theater and the Southern Cafe, the Sprint Pavilion is managed by Starr Hill Presents/Red Light Management – the preeminent (and perhaps the only) music management and booking company in Charlottesville.
 The Pavilion handles many higher profile guests, such as Bon Iver, the Avett Brothers, Father John Misty, and more.
 They notably cater to more indie/folk/oldies fans than the pop acts that come to JPJ.
 Additionally, Sprint hosts a popular weekly concert series in the summer called Fridays after Five, featuring local and regional acts.
-Click here for the Sprint Pavilion schedule.
+Click here for the Ting Pavilion schedule.

 While it might be a slight step below the Pavilion in terms of shows with nationally recognized artists, the Jefferson is still a gem for fans of popular indie music.
 It boasts a diverse slate of various genres, as well.
 The venue has had many accomplished artists come through for a show, including Dr. Dog, Miguel, Eli Young Band, and Gary Clark Jr. Plus, the hall itself is absolutely beautiful, having been restored a few years back after having been open for almost 100 years!
 It’s a fantastic environment to catch a show, Here’s The Jeff’s upcoming schedule.